 Women in Agriculture Taskforce

-Its activities will centre around – but will not be limited to – the recommendations in the Women in Farming and the Agricultural Sector: research report.
+The taskforce activities centre around – but are not limited to – the recommendations in the Women in Farming and the Agricultural Sector: research report.

-- publish a mid-term report in June 2018 and a final report in September 2019, setting out progress
+The taskforce published a progress report in June 2018 and is set to publish a final report in autumn 2019.

 - Fergus Ewing - Cabinet Secretary of Rural Economy and Connectivity, Joint Chair